ra1nb0rn/search_vulns/README.md

   --include-single-version-vulns
-                        Include vulnerabilities that only affect one specific version of a product when querying a lower version -c CONFIG, --config CONFIG
+                        Include vulnerabilities that only affect one specific version of a product when querying a lower version --use-created-cpes    If no matching CPE exists in the software database, automatically use a matching CPE created by search_vulns -c CONFIG, --config CONFIG
                         A config file to use (default: config.json)
 ```